Cangzhou

 Cangzhou is a prefecture-level city in China forming the southeastern extension of Hebei Province to the coast of the Bohai Sea between Tianjin and Shandong.
 At the 2020 census, Cangzhou's built-up (or metro) area made of Yunhe district, Xinhua district, and Cang County is largely conurbated with a population of 1,421,843 inhabitants, while the prefecture-level administrative unit in total has a population of 7,300,783.
+The resident population at the end of 2024 was 7,227,700, a decrease of 36,900 from the end of the previous year.
 It lies approximately 90 km from the major port city of Tianjin, and 180 km from Beijing.

 History

-Cangzhou is said to have been founded during the 5th & 6th-century Southern and Northern Dynasties era of Chinese history.
+Cangzhou is said to have been founded during the 5th- and 6th-century Southern and Northern Dynasties era of Chinese history.
 It is named for the former imperial Cang Prefecture.
 During the late Tang and following Five Dynasties era, it formed part of the territory of the de facto independent jiedushi of Yiwu Province.

 Administrative divisions

 Cangzhou City comprises 2 districts, 4 county-level cities, 9 counties and 1 autonomous county.